AkuraDiary/sigma_ciphers_cryptograms/README.md

 ## here's my gravity falls [refference](https://gravityfalls.fandom.com/wiki/List_of_cryptograms/Episodes)
-`"It's so simple, until it's not and that's good, i guess"`

-and also, this is my first project with github copilot 😸
+`"It's so simple, until it's not and that's good, i guess"` i'm trying to keep this simple, so i only using python built in library and also, this is my first project with github copilot 😸